 What is Affordable Housing?

 The U.S. Department of Housing and Urban Development (HUD) defines affordable housing as when the rent or mortgage (principal, interest, and taxes included) does not exceed 30% of the household’s gross monthly income.
-Over 33% of households in Raleigh are “cost-burdened “or “severely cost-burdened,” spending 30% or more of their gross income on housing costs per month.
+For more information, please visit our What is Affordable Housing? webpage.

 How We Work to Meet Our Goals